MevinMoncy/Higher-Lower-Game/README.md

 ## Play Online! :rocket:

 You can also play the game without installing anything!
-Just head over to this [link](<insert link here>) and start guessing the follower counts.
+Just head over to this [Click here to play the game](https://replit.com/@mevinabraham/Higher-Lower-Game#main.py) and start guessing the follower counts.

 ## Note 📝